natalieagus/50005/docs/OS/02-os-roles.md

-## Exceptions {#exceptions}

-Exceptions are <span style="color:#f77729;"><b>software interrupts</b></span> that occur due to <span style="color:#f7007f;"><b>errors</b></span> in the instruction: such as division by zero, invalid memory accesses, or attempts to access kernel space illegally.
-This means that the CPU's hardware may be designed such that it checks for the presence of these <span style="color:#f7007f;"><b>serious</b></span> errors, and immediately invokes the appropriate handler via a pre-built <span style="color:#f7007f;"><b>event-vector table</b></span>.

-## Interrupt Vector Table (IVT)

-{:.info-title}
-> Definition
->
-> The IVT is a table of pointers to interrupt service routines (ISRs) used to handle interrupts in computing systems.

-**Purpose**: Allows efficient handling of hardware and software interrupts by directing the processor to the appropriate ISR.<br>
-**Structure**: Comprises entries, each corresponding to a specific interrupt vector; each entry points to an ISR.<br>
-**Location**: Often found at a fixed memory address, particularly in systems like the Intel x86 in real mode.<br>
-**Function**: On an interrupt, the system uses the interrupt number to index into the IVT, fetch the ISR address, and execute the routine to address the event.

-Generally speaking, CPU must be configured to receive interrupts (IRQs) and invoke correct interrupt handler using the Interrupt Vector Table (IVT).
-Operating system kernel must provide Interrupt Service Routines (ISRs) to handle interrupts.

-Sometimes you might encounter the term IDT instead of IVT.
-The interrupt descriptor table (IDT) is a _data structure_ used by the x86 architecture to implement an interrupt vector table.
-{:.info}

-Head to the [appendix](#ivt-in-various-architectures) to learn more about actual implementation of IVT in different architecture.

 # Memory and Process Management
 The Kernel has to <span style="color:#f77729;"><b>manage</b></span> all memory devices in the system (disk, physical memory, cache) so that they can be shared among many other running user programs.
 The hierarchical storage structure requires a concrete form of memory management since the same data may appear in different levels of storage system.